gaowanlong/gaowanlong.github.com/_posts/2012-12-02-Start-my-new-blog-using-github.md

 {% include JB/setup %}

 From now on, I'm going to post my blogs here using github.com.
-It's a easier way and more suitable for me.
+It's an easier way and more suitable for me.